hswolff/votey-uppy/README.md

 ### Milestone 4

 - [x] Let user edit their own Item while it's still 'pending'
+- [x] Show the username of who created the Item in the item UI
+- [ ] Let user edit their profile details
+  - Can change their username
+  - Make sure their username change reflects in Item
+- [ ] Make description field take in Markdown and render as markdown
+- [ ] Let admins set status when creating a new item
 - [ ] Make homepage sortable in asc/desc order by:
   - Votes
   - Created
 - [ ] Filter items by: category, user that created it, status
 - [ ] True mobile support
-- [ ] Let user edit their profile details
-  - Can change their username
-  - Make sure their username change reflects in Item
-- [ ] Make description field take in Markdown and render as markdown
-- [ ] Let admins set status when creating a new item
-- [ ] Show the username of who created the Item in the item UI
 - [ ] Add pagination to list of Items

 ### Milestone 5